Skin glow is all the rage right now, but if you have oily skin, you may be wishing some of that “glow” would just chill.

 - Change your makeup - Your heavy foundation may be causing you more problems.
 Opt for a powder mineral foundation like BareMinerals Loose Powder Foundation, and avoid silicones.

-- Don’t touch your face! - Your hands and fingers are touching everything, and touching your face will spread those germs and bacteria to your pores.
+- Don’t touch your face! - Your hands and fingers touch everything, and touching your face will spread the germs and bacteria from your to your skin and get in your pores.

 How do I keep my face from getting oily throughout the day?

 Be sure to cleanse your face in the morning and at night to remove excess oils and keep your pores clear.
 Keeping your skin properly balanced and moisturized also prevents it from overproducing oil.